techgnosis/linux-guide/readme.md

 These are notes I collected while running Arch and Void on my desktop.
 These notes are for me and they are not particulaly presentable.

+Flatpak is by far the best way to run serious applications in any distribution, so this guide will focus on building a system that focuses on Flatpak.

 # Install
 Both Arch and Void have very similar [install](install.md) procedures.
 Void can use musl for it's C library which makes the install process shorter than when using glibc.